g3w-suite/g3w-suite-documentation/g3wsuite_editing.md

 #### Constraints setting

 **G3W-SUITE allows you to manage two types of constraints:**
- * **alphanumeric (SQL) / QGIS expressions constraints**
+ * **alphanumeric / QGIS expressions constraints** that operate both in terms of visualization and editing
- * **geographic constraints**
+ * **geographic constraints** that operate only at the editing level

-Both work in terms of visualization and/or editing

-##### Alphanumeric (SQL) / QGIS expressions Constraints
+##### Alphanumeric / QGIS expressions Constraints
-**Alphanumeric (SQL) / QGIS expression constraints allow you to define, for each published layer, the subset of features that can be viewed and/or edited by individual users and/or groups of users.**
+**Alphanumeric / QGIS expression constraints allow you to define, for each published layer, the subset of features that can be viewed and edited by individual users and/or groups of users.**

-This setting is also available for the AnonymousUser user

 To activate this type of constraint, you must click, always at the level of the list of project layers, on the **`Alphanumeric constraints list` icon** ![](images/manual/icon_alpha_constraints.png).